spatiebot/ab-client/README.md

 The latest build of the browser client is hosted at https://spatiebot.github.io.

+For some technical inside information, see [How it works](HowItWorks.md).

 # styling

 A lot of the assets and styling are configurable.